OpenBB-finance/OpenBB/website/content/platform/extensions/charting/index.md

 ### Charting Functions

+The `charting` attribute of every command output has methods for identifying the charting functions and parameters.
-The `openbb-charting` extension is best-suited for use with the Python Interface.
+While able to serve JSON-serializable charts, the `openbb-charting` extension is best-suited for use with the Python Interface.
 Much of the functionality is realized post-request.
-The `charting` attribute of every command output has methods for identifying the charting functions and parameters.

 Examine the extension by returning any command at all.